chipsalliance/chisel/docs/src/explanations/connectable.md

 ### Defaults with waived connections

-Another not uncommon usecase is to try to connect two `Record`s; for matching members, they should be connected, but for unmatched members, *they should be connected to a default value*.
+Another use case is to try to connect two `Record`s; for matching members, they should be connected, but for unmatched members, *they should be connected to a default value*.
 To accomplish this, use the other operators to initialize all `Record` members, then use `:<>=` with `.waive` to connect only the matching members.